gardener/gardener/docs/usage/seed_settings.md

 By setting the `.spec.settings.shootDNS.enabled` field this behavior can be controlled.

 ℹ️ In previous Gardener versions (< 1.5) these settings were controlled via taint keys (`seed.gardener.cloud/{disable-capacity-reservation,disable-dns,invisible}`).
-The taint keys are still supported for backwards compatibility but deprecated and will be removed in a future version.
+The taint keys are no longer supported and removed in version 1.12.
 The rationale behind it is the implementation of tolerations similar to Kubernetes tolerations.
 More information about it can be found in [#2193](https://github.com/gardener/gardener/issues/2193).